 Masters and THR aren’t going to let that happen again.
-Armed with quotes from multiple Pixar and animation community sources who spoke on the condition of anonymity out of fear for losing their job, the publication prepared a story alleging John Lasseter’s pattern of sexual harassment, harassment so well-known in animation circles female employees dubbed an evasive move to avoid being touched by a man on their thigh the “Lasseter.”
-The allegations don’t rise to Harvey Weinstein levels of predatory assault and rape, but the behavior described is still clearly objectionable.
+Armed with quotes from multiple Pixar and animation community sources who spoke on the condition of anonymity out of fear for losing their job, the publication prepared a story alleging John Lasseter’s pattern of sexual harassment.
+This is apparently something of an open secret in the animation industry, so well-known that female employees have long since referred to an evasive move used to avoid being touched by a man on their thigh as the “Lasseter.”
+As of this writing, the allegations aren’t as severe as Harvey Weinstein’s predatory assault and rape charges, but the behavior is equally long-lasting.

 As per protocol, THR reached out to Disney and Lasseter for comment before publishing, which gave Lasseter the chance to jump out in front of the story.
 So, he released this carefully worded statement to everyone at Pixar before THR’s allegations had been made public: